ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 a
 Another approach similar to CDC is *event sourcing*, which records the user's actions (commands) as immutable events rather than the effects of the action.
 It allows that new side effects easily be chained off the existing events, but it also requires the application to log events and transform it deterministically into application state, thus requiring log compaction as well.

-What makes both CDC and event sourcing powerful is the principle of immutability. especially that mutable state and append-only log of immutable events do not contradict each other.
+What makes both CDC and event sourcing powerful is the principle of immutability. especially that mutable state and append-only log of immutable events don't contradict each other.
 This makes it easier to diagnose bugs, help capture more information than just the current state, and makes it easier to evolve the application over time.
 Also we gain a great flexibility by separating the form of writing from the form of reading data, thus, allowing multiple read views.

-The biggest downside of CDC and event sourcing is that the consumers of the event log are usually asynchronous, which might lead to failure in *reading you own writes*.
+The biggest downside of CDC and event sourcing is that the consumers of the event log are usually asynchronous, which might lead to failure in *reading your own writes*.
 One solution is perform updates on read view synchronously, but a better approach might be to implement linearizable storage using total order broadcast.
 However, if the event log and application state are partitioned in the same way, then a single-threaded log consumer needs no concurrency control for writes.

 The limitations of immutability is that immutable history may grow very large, causing the system to perform poorly.
 Also, for administrative reasons, data must be completely deleted in some cases, which is surprisingly hard.

 #### Processing Streams